Krisztina David is no stranger to grit, determination and playing the waiting game.

 Sport specific information

-She underwent open heart surgery in February 2015, and was back shooting again by June of the same year.
+She had open heart surgery in February 2015, and was back shooting again by June of the same year.
 "My goal for the first half of the year was to regain my physical strength and adapt to my new circumstances.
 Some people say, 'You never forget how to ride a bicycle' and I assure you it's totally true about shooting as well." (paralympic.org, 15 Jun 2015)

 She has studied psychology at the Karoli Gaspar Reformed University in Budapest, Hungary. (hparalimpia.hu, 15 Sep 2016)